 If you want to migrate to SqlBackupAndFtp 11 you can simply install the new version over the previous one.
+You do not need to uninstall the old version.
 All scheduled backups will be automatically imported and you should not do anything else.
 Continue reading How to migrate to SqlBackupAndFtp 11 from the previous versions

 SqlBackupAndFtp 11 is significantly different from the previous versions – see the detailed post on what is new in v11.
 Here you can get a birds eye view on what is new and what is missing in the new version.